ecs-org/ecs-appliance/README.md

 + docker and docker container
     + stops all container on relocate
     + expects docker0 to be the default docker bridge with default ip values
-+ [partly]overwrites nginx, postfix, postgresql, stunnel configuration
++ overwrites nginx, postfix, postgresql, stunnel configuration
 + listens on default route interface on ports 22,25,80,443,465

-## configure appliance
+## Configure Appliance

 ### development server
 + login in devserver